 - A landlord always has the right to be paid rent (an accommodation might be about how/when the rent arrives, but the accommodation will not make it so the tenant doesn't pay rent).
 (An interesting case about that came up through Michigan, and federal courts decided that paying rent late due to receiving social security income is a reasonable accommodation, in that situation.
 More here.)

 - Similarly, other rules specified under the law (that a tenant shall comply with local housing code) are something that a tenant can be required to do, even if that tenant has a disability.
 The method of complying with those other rules, though, might be the subject of the reasonable accommodation policy (as examples: that a tenant seeks help for complying with local housing code, that the maintenance person checks the smoke detector instead of the tenant).

-3. Reasonable Accommodations for Animals: Sometimes people with disabilities need animals to help them be more functional.
+3. Reasonable Accommodations for Animals: Some people with disabilities use service animals to assist them with daily tasks or to alert them when something is wrong.
 This may be an obvious relationship (a seeing eye dog for someone who is visually impaired), or a less obvious one (an emotional support animal for someone coping with PTSD).
 We have a whole web page about pets and service animals (and how they are different), so check it out.
 Here are the basics:

 - Whether it's technically a "service animal" or a less technical "companion/assistance/emotional support animal," if you need to live with an animal to help you with a disability, then you can ask for a "reasonable accommodation" to the landlord's pet policy (whatever it is) in order to accommodate your disability.
 This means that if a landlord has a no-pet policy, or a series of pet rules/fees, those can be overridden because of a request for accommodation of the disability.